James Allum

 On November 3, 2014, Allum was appointed as Minister of Justice after then-minister Andrew Swan, along with four other ministers, resigned from cabinet over concerns about Premier Greg Selinger's leadership.

-He announced in late 2018 that he would not run in the next provincial election (which was expected in 2020 but held in 2019 instead), wherein Fort Garry-Riverview was due to be abolished by electoral redistribution.
+Allum announced in late 2018 that he would not run in the next provincial election (which was expected in 2020 but was held in 2019 instead), wherein Fort Garry-Riverview was due to be abolished by electoral redistribution.
 Allum is the only MLA for Fort Garry-Riverview.